 Think of the pleasure you gain from eating a steak.
 Is it really worth killing an animal as sensitive and intelligent as a cow?

-The end of an entire life for a fleeting pleasure on our tongues.
+We end an entire life for a fleeting pleasure on our tongues.

 This is the best-case scenario.
 This is the problem we would face if our farming practices enabled the animals to live happy, carefree lives.

 This is not the world we are living in.